FrostyDesigner/DevOps_PowershellGUI/README.md

 * Integration with SQL Server is included
 * Report Building via HTML is included
 * Endless possibilities with these 5 tools even before creating new tools
-* Application built with parameters and switches in mind (even though the example is not using them)
+* Application built with parameters and switches in mind (even though example is not using them)

 ![alt text](https://github.com/FrostyDesigner/PowershellGraphicalUserInterface/blob/main/DevOpsPalette1.png)